Our baby turned ONE last week. I can’t believe it. And I was so excited to plan his first party.

 Growing up, my mom would always go all out with my birthday parties.
 I remember how fun they were, they were themed, they were elaborate.
 I knew the torch had been passed to me and I had to set the bar for all future birthdays with our son.

 I spent months trying to decide on a theme without being able to.
 Then finally someone jokingly suggested the theme “We Survived,” and I thought it was hilarious and perfect.

 So with that I put together a survivor/adventure party for our little man.
 Here are all the fun details!

 Hello Adventure!
 Bub's 1st Birthday.

 This was the main spread for our Survivor/Adventure party.
-Complete with a cupcake tower, zebra cakes, cups-o-dirt, gummy worms, chips and mexican layer dip.
+Complete with a cupcake tower, zebra cakes, cups-o-dirt, gummy worms, chips and Mexican layered dip.
 YUM.

 The Cake Tower

-Rather than get a big cake, we decided to have cupcakes and rice crispies for more options.
-Half the cupcakes were traditional, the other half were gluten free and agave sweetened so parents could choose which was the best fit for their family.
+Rather than get a big cake, we decided to have cupcakes and Rice Krispies for more options.
+Half the cupcakes were traditional, and the other half were gluten-free and agave-sweetened so parents could choose which was the best fit for their family.